Free-by-cyclic groups are conjugacy separable: Acknowledgments

-\subsection{Acknowledgments}
+\section{Acknowledgments}

 FD is supported by ANR GoFR - ANR-22-CE40-0004.
 SH was supported by a Humboldt Research Fellowship at Universit\"at Bonn and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2047/1 - 390685813.
 SH would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Operators, Graphs, and Groups where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/Z000580/1.
 NT is supported by an NSERC Discovery Grant.
 MK thanks Motiejus Valiunas for an insightful conversation about torsion-free nilpotent groups.
-The authors thank Naomi Andrew for many helpful discussions about free-by-cyclic groups and Ashot Minasyan for many helpful conversations and suggesting the use of \cite[Theorem~2.4]{ChagasZalesskii2010}.
+The authors thank Naomi Andrew for many helpful discussions about free-by-cyclic groups, Yassine Guerch for pointing out \cite[Theorem~1.3]{LevittMinasyan2014}, and Ashot Minasyan for many helpful conversations and suggesting the use of \cite[Theorem~2.4]{ChagasZalesskii2010}.
+The authors would like to thank the referee of a previous version, who indirectly stimulated a significant improvement of the main result.